Temporary through mid-September

 In the schools we serve, on average, more than 7 out of every 10 children are enrolled in a federal nutrition program.
 Parents struggle to secure food, housing, and medical care: school supplies just can’t be a priority.
 Schoolhouse Supplies fills a gap, leveling the playing field so that all children have equal access to tools that allow them to achieve academic success and feel confident.
 With the community’s support, Schoolhouse Supplies has distributed $30 million in free school supplies.

-The Schoolhouse Supplies Office and Program Assistant will support the organization’s operations and programs, including, but not limited to, development/fundraising, community engagement/volunteers, the Free Store for Teachers, Tools for Schools, Schoolhouse Supplies Online, and the KGW School Supply Drive.
+The Schoolhouse Supplies Office and Program Assistant will support the organization’s operations and programs.
+This is a great opportunity to engage with a thriving nonprofit and support your community.
+In this position some of operations and programs you will get to know include development/fundraising, community engagement/volunteers, the Free Store for Teachers, Tools for Schools, Schoolhouse Supplies Online, and the KGW School Supply Drive.

-Timely and precise data entry, data and report processing, and database maintenance for multiple programs.
+Database Support: timely and precise data entry, data and report processing, and database maintenance for multiple programs.
+If you know the programs we use, that’s fantastic, but if you are familiar with other databases, it will be easy to learn these.

-- Development: eTapestry data entry; donor gift processing and thank you letter preparation (this work is minimal at some times of year and reaches a peak during the KGW School Supply Drive (late Aug-Sept,) end-of-year giving (Dec-early Jan,) and Celebrity Spelling Bee (Feb.).
-Run reports and retrieve information from database.
-Import volunteer and product donor contact information from respective databases.
+- Development: eTapestry data entry; donor gift processing and thank you letter preparation (this work is minimal at some times of year and reaches a peak during the KGW School Supply Drive (late Aug-Sep,) end-of-year giving (Dec-early Jan,) and Celebrity Spelling Bee (Feb/Mar)

 - Communications: update My Emma e-communication contact database as needed